 Ben is a senior data expert, with years of experience helping companies in business sectors such as education, manufacturing, energy, publishing and government.
 He’s both an architect and a developer, able to plan/design/coordinate as well as implement solutions.
 In the Power BI realm, he’s internationally known as the author of the Power Query M Primer series, an in-depth exploration of the language that powers Power BI’s data ingestion features.

 Project Success Example

 Ben guided an international online education company in combining dozens of often similar reports into a small handful of reports, each with a unique focus.
-Previously, almost every report had its own dataset; for the new clean world, a single common shared dataset was modeled and implemented, ensuring that each report uses the same logic and data model.
+Previously, almost every report had its own dataset; in the new clean world, a single common shared dataset was modeled and implemented, ensuring that each report is based on the same logic and data model.

 - Users now work with a much simpler yet more powerful set of reports.

 - Company avoids the cost of maintaining the previous large set of reports.
 Logic and data definition changes are now made in one place vs. needing to be manually applied to dozens of datasets.

 - All reports display computations calculated the same way.
 In the previous world, the presence of numerous separate datasets allowed the potential for logic variations to creep in.

 - Row-level data security is consistently applied regardless of which report accessed, as it is defined in, and enforced by, the single shared dataset.